parsiya/parsiya.net/content/page/CheatSheet.markdown

 `control inetcpl.cpl,,4`

-### VHD File is Open in System (and cannot be Deleted)
-You clicked on a VHD file and now cannot delete it.
-Use this PowerShell command but the path to VHD should be full.

-`Dismount-DiskImage -ImagePath 'C:\full\path\to\whatever.vhd'`

-### Base64 encode and decode without PowerShell
-Use `certutil` for bootleg base64 encoding/decoding:

-- `certutil -encode whatever.exe whatever.base64`
-- `certutil -decode whetever.base64 whatever.exe`

 ### where.exe
 `where.exe` searches for files.
 Without any locations, it searches in the local directory and then in PATH.